-Embracing Recovery: I’ll help you take the risk to start, and then to get comfortable with making recovery an integral part of who you are.
+Embracing Recovery: We’ll help you take the risk to start, and then to get comfortable with making recovery an integral part of who you are.
 You should love recovery, not feel imprisoned by it.

 Building Confidence for Recovery: Together we’ll build an action plan that’s sustainable, working to overcome one of the biggest obstacles we face in early recovery: fear.

-My goal is to coach you on a journey that leads to integrity, the process of becoming whole again.
+Our goal is to coach you on a journey that leads to integrity, the process of becoming whole again.
 Returning to a place where you feel “in the flow” of life -- not pushing (or being pulled).

 It’s a place where you’ll discover your authentic self.
 And it’s a place where you’ll be able to live happy, joyous, and free.

 eight EXAMPLES OF HOW We can help you

 Identify and tailor tools that increase your resiliency